abrahamjuliot/creepjs/README.md

 ### Crowd-Blending Score
 A metric with only 1 reporter is unique

 > In the prediction section, the crowd blending score is a site indicator that scores how well certain metrics blend in with other fingerprints (strictly collected on the same site).
-A low trust score can be improved and amended by a high crowd-blending score.
-Tor Browser, for example, should yield a high crowd-blending score, which results in an increased trust score.

 - Metric scores decline by metric uniqueness
 - Final score is the minimum of all metrics scores